 Support our teams on their heartbreaking mission

-We know our efforts have helped achieve a significant reduction in the killing, but Gadhimai remains a stomach-churning bloodbath that will be so distressing for our teams to witness.
-The festival site is also extremely unsanitary, with no toilet facilities for the millions of devotees who descend on the area on their pilgrimage, and the smell of faeces, death and blood filling the air after the sacrifice.
-Please take action to try to stop the killing andsign up to receive news and action alerts to learn more about what you can do to help animals.
+We know our efforts have helped achieve a significant reduction in the killing, but Gadhimai remains a stomach-churning bloodbath.
+The festival site is also extremely unsanitary, with no toilet facilities for the millions of devotees who descend on the area on their pilgrimage, and the smell of faeces, death and blood fills the air after the sacrifice.
+Please take action right now to help.

 Read a diary by our campaigners who attended the event in 2014, as published in The Guardian.